Miltonly/Streets/Commercial Street

 Which schools serve Commercial Street?

-Public elementary students attend Robert Baldwin Public School on the street itself; Catholic elementary draws to Guardian Angels Catholic Elementary School, a five-minute drive.
-Secondary students attend Milton District High School (public) or St. Kateri Tekakwitha Catholic Secondary School (Catholic).
+Public elementary students attend Robert Baldwin Public School, located directly on the street.
+Catholic elementary students go to Guardian Angels Catholic Elementary, a five-minute drive.
+Secondary catchment is Milton District High School for public and St. Kateri Tekakwitha Catholic Secondary for Catholic.

 How far is Commercial Street from Toronto?